 The National Lottery

-Around £30 million is raised every week for good causes and over half a million projects have now been funded.
-For every game played, a proportion goes to funding projects big and small across the nation, through 12 specialist organisations who distribute this money to projects supporting communities, arts, sport and heritage.
-Find out more about these organisations.
+Over £30 million is raised every week for good causes and more than 670,000 projects have now been funded.
+For every game played, a proportion goes to funding projects big and small across the UK, through 12 specialist organisations who distribute this money to projects supporting communities, arts, sport and heritage.